citusdata/citus_docs/dist_tables/ddl.rst

 Reference Tables
 ~~~~~~~~~~~~~~~~

 The above method distributes tables into multiple horizontal shards, but another possibility is distributing tables into a single shard and replicating the shard to every worker node.
 Tables distributed this way are called *reference tables.* They are used to store data that needs to be frequently accessed by multiple nodes in a cluster.

-In multi-tenant apps this means data shared between tenants or data that is not naturally associated with a single tenant.
+Common candidates for reference tables include:

 * Smaller tables which need to join with larger distributed tables.
-* Tables which do not have the tenant column or aren't associated with the tenant.
-(In some cases, users might do it even for tables which are associated with tenant if they don't have tenant id to reduce migration effort.)
+* Tables in multi-tenant apps which lack a tenant id column or which aren't associated with a tenant.
+(In some cases, to reduce migration effort, users might even choose to make reference tables out of tables associated with a tenant but which currently lack a tenant id.)
 * Tables which need unique constraints across multiple columns and are small enough.

 For instance suppose a multi-tenant eCommerce site needs to calculate sales tax for transactions in any of its stores.
 Tax information isn't specific to any tenant.
 It makes sense to consolidate it in a shared table.
 A US-centric reference table might look like this: